garrandall/popular-music-data/tracks/hard-knock-life--ghetto-anthem--jay-z.md

 And sip the Cris' and get pissy-pissy
 Flow infinitely like the memory of my nigga Biggie, baby!
 You know it's hell when I come through
-The life and times of Shawn Carter nigga Volume 2, y'all niggaz get ready
+The life and times of Shawn Carter nigga Volume 2, y'all niggas get ready

 It's the hard knock life, for us
-It's the hard knock life, for us!!
+It's the hard knock life, for us!
 Steada treated, we get tricked
 Steada kisses, we get kicked
-It's the hard knock life!!
+It's the hard knock life!

-I flow for those 'dro'ed out; all my niggaz locked down in the ten by fo', controllin the house
+I flow for those 'dro'ed out; all my niggas locked down in the ten by fo', controllin the house
 We live in hard knocks, we don't take over we borrow blocks Burn em down and you can have it back daddy, I'd rather that